-Drive (or you might be able to get a tour bus that will take you there as one of its stops) – we actually took a taxi as we weren’t planning on picking up the hire care till the next day and it cost about $60 from Miami (which wasn’t too bad as we shared it between quite a few of us).
+We actually took a taxi as we weren’t planning on picking up the hire care till the next day and it cost about $60 from Miami (which wasn’t too bad as we shared it between four of us.
 If we had picked up the car though, we definitely would have opted for driving instead.

 There are loads of tour operators so you get a lot of choice.
 There’s also no need to pre-book, might be worth giving them a call before you leave just to be sure but we just turned up and got in straight away.
 Tickets cost approximately $20 for adults and $10 for children.